 - Wrap.
 Keep plants protected with a row or plant cover, or garden blanket.
 Another option: burlap.
 Take caution with roses and stick to insulating only, as roses should not be covered.
 Remember, garden blankets are designed for short periods during overnight frosts and light freezes.
 Floating row covers provide frost and wind protection.
 Be sure to brush off any snow that begins weighing down your plant covers.

 - Take cover.
 Don’t leave your plants hanging.
 Remove your containers, too.
 Store your plants in covered places such as a porch or patio until the weather passes.
 The warmth of your home will help keep your containers and hanging plants insulated.
-Consider keeping your big containers on wheels or plant caddies so you can quickly roll your blooms to safety.
+Consider keeping your big containers on wheels or plant caddies so you can quickly roll the plants to safety.

 - Resist watering.
 Water thoroughly several days ahead of expected frost or freeze, snow or ice, if possible.
 Otherwise, it’s best not to water your plants until temperatures rise above freezing.
 If you must, try watering early as the day warms up so plants get time to dry out.